 We’ve covered what type of information BI dashboards can provide - KPIs, business analytics metrics, and other key data points to help make informed, data-driven decisions.
 You may be asking yourself, “Why can’t I present this information in a report?
 Why a dashboard?”

-If you’re asking something alone these lines, don’t worry - it is a common misconception that a dashboard and a report are the same.
+If you’re asking something along these lines, don’t worry.
+It is a common misconception that a dashboard and a report are the same.

 Dashboards vs. Reports